herzs11/domwalk/README.md

 ## domwalk

-CLI tool to find and store domain relationships
+Domwalk 🖇 is a CLI tool to find and store domain relationships

 ### Synopsis